 This may be quite unexpected advice, but remember that weddings can be quite triggering for a lot of people (aside from the bride and groom!)

 I’ve had the experience of being a bridesmaid only weeks after coming out of a break-up, and whilst I was so happy for my friend getting married, it also shone a light on the fact that I wasn’t – I was nowhere near it, in fact (remember the episode in Friends where Rachel steals Monica’s thunder on the night she gets engaged – this is totally a real thing!)

 So, whilst you absolutely should enjoy the process of your wedding, it pays to be compassionate towards the people who may be feeling (or acting) a little weird around your impending nuptials.
 They’re not meaning to hurt you, weddings just bring up lots of emotions for people.

-I also HEARTILY recommend checking out my free video love-training series whilst it’s out (which is only until the 9th May).
+I also HEARTILY recommend checking out my free video love-training series whilst it’s out.

 Whilst it’s mainly focused towards women who are single and looking to attract their future husband, there’s a ton of useful advice in those three videos that will help you maintain a healthy, happy romantic relationship in the midst of wedding planning craziness.